ITEA is the Eureka Cluster on software innovation

 Taking health data out of silos with Secur-e-Health

-As a first-time ITEA participant, Canadian SME Kelvin Zero isn’t a typical project leader - but, in ITEA project Secur-e-Health, they drive a larger-than-average consortium towards the integration of new approaches for digital identification and privacy-preserving analysis.
+As a first-time ITEA participant, Canadian SME Kelvin Zero isn’t a typical project leader - but, in the ITEA project Secur-e-Health, they drive a larger-than-average consortium towards the integration of new approaches for digital identification and privacy-preserving analysis.
 This will allow medical institutions of all types to collaborate and leverage data insights, promising big improvements to healthcare.
 Co-founder and Chief Technical Officer Thierry Gagnon and Project Manager Alexandre Peyrot talk through the experience so far.

 An unexpected journey